What Is an HOA Transfer Fee and Who Pays It?

 What to Do About It

-- •Disclose early.
-Don't let the transfer fee be a surprise at closing.
-If you know the buyer will owe $1,500 in HOA transfer costs, mention it during negotiations.
+Sellers should make sure the transfer fee doesn't surprise anyone at closing.
+If you know the buyer will owe $1,500 in HOA transfer costs, say so during negotiations.
+And if the contract says you pay, you pay-read the contract before you sign it.

 The Takeaway

-Transfer fees are a fact of life in HOA communities.
-They're usually in the $200-$500 range and are part of the cost of buying in a managed community.
-The fee itself isn't the problem — the problem is when it surprises someone at closing because nobody mentioned it earlier.
+Transfer fees are part of life in HOA communities.
+Most fall in the $200-$500 range.
+The fee itself isn't the problem.
+The problem is when it catches someone off guard at closing because nobody brought it up earlier.

 Surface the numbers early.
-Address them in the contract.
-Move on to the things that actually matter.
+Put it in the contract.
+Then move on to the stuff that actually matters.